 Our goal is to teach you and your family how to manage your disease well.
 We believe that through knowledge and support you can achieve healthy living and greater independence.

-Our professional staff includes Certified Diabetes Educators and is available to you.
+Our professional staff includes certified diabetes educators and is available to you.
 Our team will assist you in learning the concepts and skills necessary for day-to-day management.
-The team members include:

 Teaching sessions are conducted in both inpatient and outpatient settings, whichever is most appropriate for you.